Health in Mongolia: Facilities

 A hierarchy of clinics and hospitals was established in the 1980s.
-A somon medical station, with a doctor, then an inter-somon hospital, covering a wider area and above that an aymag general hospital covering an area of about a 200-kilometre radius.
-An Aymag hospital would have more than 100 beds.
-A somon hospital has 10 to 20 beds and 1 or 2 general practitioners.
+A sum (district) medical station, with a doctor, then an inter-district hospital, covering a wider area and above that an aimag (provincial) general hospital covering an area of about a 200-kilometre radius.
+A provincial hospital would have more than 100 beds.
+An inter-district hospital has 10 to 20 beds and 1 or 2 general practitioners.
 There were 4,600 physicians in the country in 1985, 24.8 per 10,000 people.
 About half of them were in Ulaanbaatar where there was an oncology centre and a 600-bed isolation hospital for infectious diseases.
 There were about 8,500 nurses and 3,800 physician's assistants.
 In 1986 there were 112 hospitals.
 The Health Insurance Fund will not pay for people who go directly to hospitals without a referral.

-The health sector comprises 17 specialized hospitals and centers, 4 regional diagnostic and treatment centers, 9 district and 21 aimag general hospitals, 323 soum hospitals, 18 feldsher posts, 233 family group practices, 536 private hospitals, and 57 drug supply companies/pharmacies.
+The health sector comprises 17 specialized hospitals and centers, 4 regional diagnostic and treatment centers, 9 district and 21 provincial general hospitals, 323 soum hospitals, 18 feldsher posts, 233 family group practices, 536 private hospitals, and 57 drug supply companies/pharmacies.
 In 2002, the total number of health workers was 33,273, of whom 6823 were doctors, 788 pharmacists, 7802 nurses, and 14,091 mid-level personnel.
 At present, there are 27.7 physicians and 75.7 hospital beds per 10,000 inhabitants.